AnsgarLichter/SortFilterTable/README.md

 ### Library's translations

-The libraries texts in the `messagebundle.properties` do not get served when the FIORI launchpad sandbox is used.
+The libraries texts in the `messagebundle.properties` do not get served when the [SAP Fiori Tools](https://www.npmjs.com/package/@sap/ux-ui5-tooling) are used, all other files of the library do work.
 If you know how to fix this, please let me know.

 ## Future enhancements